sparkstudioagency-cmd/marketpulse/docs/database-design.md

 # Version 1 Entities

-The first release of MarketPulse consists of only five core entities.
+The first release of MarketPulse consists of six core entities and one operational table.

+---

 ## Markets